varungautam0406/CNN_Model_-melanomadetection/README.txt

-# Project Name
+# Project Name- Melanoma Detection Assignment
-> Outline a brief description of your project.
+> A multiclass classification model using a custom convolutional neural network in TensorFlow

 ## Table of Contents